by Natalie Nera

 “That’s not true.
 All of us have something to say.
 Sometimes too much.”

 Oksana shrugged her shoulders.
-They had been on their journey for the past three weeks.
-Many trains had broken.
+They had been on their journey for the past three weeks, during which many trains had broken down.
 She tried to remember how far they had travelled.
 The last big city she recalled was Kuybyshev.
 They had not been allowed to leave the train.
-Oksana, focus, counting helps.
+Oksana, focus.
+Counting helps.
 Count your miles, count the lost villages, count the lines east.

 “Jesus, is there no end?” the female voice behind whispered.